SAP-docs/contribution-guidelines/docs/feedback.md

 Add your feedback to the body of the issue.
 Try to limit your feedback to the specific documentation page you came from.
 This is important because it allows for a more focused and fruitful collaborative process.

-Remember that the contribution context of providing feedback is about describing a problem or making an observation with the intent to indirectly bring about a change.
-It is not about contributing actual content.
+Remember that providing feedback is about describing a problem or making an observation with the intent to indirectly effect a change, in other words, to get us to change something.
+For example, you may have observed that a product name has been consistently written incorrectly, or you may feel as though the documentation is not sufficient to perform the task at hand.

+Providing feedback is not itself about contributing actual content.
 If you want to contribute content, see [How to Contribute Content](content-contribution/README.md).

 ## Engaging in the Conversation